-To count blood cells the blood is diluted in special mixers to create an optimal concentration of cells for their count.
-On counting Red Blood Cells under microscope the hypotonic 3 % solution of NaCl is used as a diluter where Red Blood Cells shrinkage occurs what makes their color more intensive and their counting easier.
+To count blood cells the blood should be diluted for easier cells counting.
+For Red Blood Cells counting under microscope the hypertonic 3 % solution of NaCl is used, where Red Blood Cells shrinkage occurs what makes their color more intensive and their counting easier.
 For automatic counting equipment usually various versions of isotonic solution are used for blood dilution.

 The counting chamber is a thick glass, the middle part of which has Goryaev's net.
 This middle part of the glass is 0.1 mm lower than the lateral areas.
-In placing the cover glass the space of 0.1 mm is formed over the net.
+So, in placing the cover glass, the space of 0.1 mm is formed over the net.

 Goryaev's net of the counting chamber is divided into small squares that in turn are divided into 16 small squares.
-A side of a small square is 1/20 mm, the area - $1/20 \times 1/20 = 1/400$ mm2; thus the space volume over a small square is $1/400 \times 1/10 = 1/4000$ mm3.
-The red blood cells count is done by a fragment photograph of the counting chamber with red blood cells mixture.
+A side of a small square is 1/20 mm, the area - $1/20 \times 1/20 = 1/400$ mm2; thus the space volume over a small square is $1/400 \times 1/10 = 1/4000$ mm3, or ml.

 The red blood cells count is done in 5 large squares located along the diagonal.
 The cells are counted according to Egorov's rule: this square includes all red blood cells inside as well as on its left and upper border.

-Let's presume that 5 large squares (80 small squares) are found to contain the total count of red blood cells equal to E. The red blood cells count in the space volume ($1/4000 \text{ mm}^3$) over one small square will be E/80.
+Let's presume that 5 large squares (80 small squares) are found to contain the total count of red blood cells equal to E. The red blood cells count in the space volume (1/4000 mm3) over one small square will be E/80.
 To evaluate it for 1 mm3 of blood, E/80 is multiplied by 4000 and again by 200 as the blood was diluted 200-fold.
-To evaluate the red blood cells count in 1L of blood, the received red blood cells count in 1 mcL (1 MM^3) is multiplied by 10^6 .
+To evaluate the red blood cells count in 1L of blood, the received red blood cells count in 1 ml (1 MM3) is multiplied by 10^6 .

-Calculate the total red blood cells count in 5 large squares located along the diagonal of the photograph.
+Calculate the total red blood cells count in 5 large squares located along the diagonal line.
 Calculate the content of red blood cells in 1 liter of blood by the formula.
 Evaluate the received result versus the norm.

-Work 2.4.
+Work 2.3.
 EVALUATION OF THE AMOUNT OF HEMOGLOBIN BY SALI'S METHOD (demonstration)